fishsizeproject/ML-framework-for-image-processing/README.md

 The publication presenting this work can be found [here](https://www.mdpi.com/2071-1050/14/21/14324).

 The study has been supported by the European Regional Development Fund (project No 01.2.2-LMT-K-718-02-0006) under grant agreement with the Research Council of Lithuania (LMTLT).
+The study was also supported by the Pew Fellows Program in Marine Conservation.